-As shown above, more than half of customers who have had a poor customer service experience will tell friends and family about it.
+As shown above, more than half of customers who have had a poor customer service experience will tell their friends and family about it.
 In the long term, this can be detrimental to the business as a bad reputation is hard to shake off.

 For more information on providing great customer service when dropshipping, check out this complete guide here.

-This can also come under customer service, but it also deserves mention.
+This can also come under customer service, but it also deserves a mention.
 Do not lead your customer down the garden path by misleading them on product or delivery times.

 Customers may get annoyed after waiting a couple of weeks for their order, and they may demand a refund at this point.